Find your

 Our programs are designed to inspire career pathways and build confident, community-based lives.
 We offer a variety of programs for youth ages 14-30, from 3 days to a full semester in the Rockies.
 Howl Experiences will provide new experiences in new places with new people.
 Are you ready?

-Recent and Upcoming Programs.
+Upcoming Programs.

-• Maritimes Exploration
+• Yukon Exploration for Educators

-• Yukon Exploration
+• June Rockies Exploration

 Howl is committed to Reconciliation with Indigenous Peoples.